CE Changes Effective September 1, 2019

 Please note that licensees are not required to take pre-approved CE.
 For courses from other providers, licensees are responsible for ensuring, for example, that such meet the definition of CE and are not an unacceptable activity as per §367.1, Continuing Education.

 Refer to Chapter 367, Continuing Education, for further regulations all CE must meet.

 * Note that the change in Chapter 367 to now require 24 hours of CE for license renewal supersedes a provision in §370.1 that still states that 30 hours are required.
 As of September 1, 2019, only 24 hours of CE are required for license renewal as stated in §367.1, Continuing Education, of the OT Rules.

 Please read the OT Rules and Practice Act for CE information.
 Chapter 367 of the OT Rules details CE.

-All Continuing Education taken for license renewal must meet the definition of continuing education and further requirements in Chapter 367.
+All Continuing Education taken for license renewal must meet requirements in Chapter 367.